KingricharVD/Astra-Coin/documentation/TRANSACTION_FEES.md

 ### Fee calculation

-Divi uses flexible approach depending on transaction amount, size and global network modifiers.
+Astra uses flexible approach depending on transaction amount, size and global network modifiers.

 We use next formula to calculate fees: ` Fee = (TV * TVM) * TS / TSM `

 In this formula:

-`TV:` Transaction value in DIVI
+`TV:` Transaction value in Astra

 `TS:` Transaction size in bytes